thosgood/this-weeks-finds/markdown/101-151/week137.md

                             .  .

 This is 1-dimensional.
-But in addition we have, for any pair of objects x and y, a bunch of "morphisms" f: x → y.
+But in addition we have, for any pair of objects x and y, a bunch of "morphisms" f: x\to y.
 We can draw a morphism from a tensor product of objects to some other tensor product of objects as a picture like this: